awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

      The device path is the local absolute path of the device resource\.
 This path can refer only to a character device or block device under `/dev`\.
    + For **Group owner file access permission**, choose **Automatically add OS group permissions of the Linux group that owns the resource**\.

      The **Group owner file access permission** option lets you grant additional file access permissions to the Lambda process\.
-For more information, see [Group Owner File Access Permission](access-local-resources.md#lra-group-owner)\.
+For more information, see [Group owner file access permission](access-local-resources.md#lra-group-owner)\.
 ![\[The Create a local resource page with edited resource properties.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/ml-inference/local-resource-vcsm.png)

 1. Under **Lambda function affiliations**, choose **Select**\.